1970–71 AEK Athens F.C. season

 The 1970–71 season was the 47th season in the existence of AEK Athens F.C. and the 12th consecutive season in the top flight of Greek football.
 They competed in the Alpha Ethniki, the Greek Cup and the Inter-Cities Fairs Cup.
 The season began on 2 September 1970 and finished on 27 June 1971.

 Overview

-This season AEK Athens showed that were ready to claim titles and distinctions.
-Branko Stanković completed the renewall of the roster that he started from the previous season.
+This season AEK Athens showed that they were ready to claim titles and distinctions, as Branko Stanković completed the renewal of the roster that he started from the previous season.